UndeadZeratul/wartrophies/README.md

 ### Important
 ---
 - The mod may not be multiplayer compatible!
 Not tested.
-- Requires at least GZDoom 4.3.3!
+- Requires at least GZDoom 4.3.3 (when it's out)!
 Playing it on anything lower that that won't work right and you may lose progress.
 You have been warned.

 ### Do this if you want addon support
 ---